-If you are unhappy with the decision that was made in the Spring, you may ask that your file is re-evaluated during the second consular committee on scholarships in the Fall of 2019.
+If you are unhappy with the decision made, you may ask that your file is re-evaluated by the AEFE.

-For this, you must make an appointment at the Consulate right away make an appointment with the Social Services Department of the Consulate.
-All the elements that are necessary to the re-evaluation of your file must absolutely be submitted by September 6th 2019.
+For this, you must make an appointment right away with the Social Services Department of the Consulate.
+All the elements that are necessary to the re-evaluation of your file must absolutely be submitted by February 28th, 2020.

-The social services at the Consulate remains available to answer your questions: 212 606 3602/ firstname.lastname@example.org /email@example.com
+The social services of the Consulate remain available to answer your questions: email@example.com

 Documents to provide:

-A letter addressed to the Consul General explaining why you are requesting that your file be re-evaluated.
+A letter addressed to the AEFE director, Olivier BROCHET, explaining why you are requesting that your file be re-evaluated.

-The three last bank statements for each of the bank accounts held by your family members.
+the three latest bank statements for each of the bank accounts held by your family members.

 Any other document demonstrating a change in the family situation (birth certificate of a new child, separation or divorce agreement…)

-Any other document that was not included during your first application for financial aid that would make your file complete, in the event that it was rejected due to missing information (tax return, W2, other required documents not provided during the first application)
+Any other document that was not included during your first application for financial aid that would complete your file, in the event that it was rejected due to missing information (tax return, W2, other required documents not provided during the first application)

-The Social Services Department reserves the right to request additional pieces of information or visit your home to make sure that your declarations are truthful.
+The AEFE reserves itself the right to request additional pieces of information or request a home visit.

-I have not yet submitted a financial aid application for the 2019-2020 academic year, but need financial aid for my child’s 2019-2020 tuition.
+I have not yet submitted a financial aid application for the 2019-2020 academic year, but need financial aid for my child.
 What should I do ?